xp44mm/Notebook/RxInAction/06 Controlling the observer-observable relationship.md

 When you create tasks that fail (unintentionally, of course) and don't handle the exceptions within the task continuation or inside a catch block that wraps the await, your application continues to work although the task was kicked out of your system.

-TIP To capture and handle all the unhandled exceptions thrown from tasks, you can use the `TaskScheduler.UnobservedTaskException` event that will be triggered when a task is disposed of because its exception wasn't observed.
+TIP: To capture and handle all the unhandled exceptions thrown from tasks, you can use the `TaskScheduler.UnobservedTaskException` event that will be triggered when a task is disposed of because its exception wasn't observed.
 You can also change the default behavior so that the process will terminate by setting a configuration in your app.config or web.config file.

 I recommend that you always include some implementation of the `OnError` method; at the very least, log it so you can investigate it later.
 Chapter 11 provides more details about error handling and recovery.